 a copy of the certificate of your most recently achieved qualification or transcripts

-a research project proposal (5 pages or 2,000 words max)
+a research project proposal (2,000 words max)

 While applicants may write in either English or German, we recommend that they use the language in which they are most proficient.
 We can accept applications in electronic form only.
-All candidates will be notified by early March 2020 of the result of their application.